emzudemo/goal-donor/SUPABASE_SETUP.md

-# Supabase Auth Setup Guide
+# Supabase Setup Guide (Auth + Database)

-This guide will help you set up Supabase Auth for GoalGuard, replacing the Replit Auth system.
+This guide will help you set up both Supabase Auth and Supabase Database for GoalGuard.

 ## Why Supabase Auth?